 David Letterman’s ‘Delusional’ Stalker Sent To Psych Ward After Break-Ins

-Mary Margaret Ray gained media attention after she became obsessed with stalking David Letterman in 1988.
+Mary Margaret Ray gained media attention after she became obsessed with stalking in 1988.
 The schizophrenic woman – also known as “Peggy” Ray – broke into the TV star’s home repeatedly, and was even caught driving off with his Porsche.
 She entered his property twice, just days apart, and eight times in total.

 While Letterman described the stalking as “odd” though not necessarily alarming, officials thought otherwise.